tmullin/jshmanager-jshm/Readme.txt

 Notes:
 ------
 If you choose to save your password after logging in to ScoreHero, it will be saved to data/passwords.properties.
-While the password is encrypted, it should not be considered highly secure.
-Since this is an open-source program, anyone can obtain the source code to see how it is encrypted.
-It is encrypted so that it at least is not visible as plain-text.
+The password is encoded but it should not be considered highly secure.
+Since this is an open-source program, anyone can obtain the source code to see how it is encoded.
+It is encoded so that it at least is not visible as plain-text.

 JSHManager logs various information in data/logs.
 JSHManager.txt contains